 Construction Site Supervisor Apprenticeship Level 4

+This is a Institute of Technology programme.
 You will study the main duties and tasks of a Construction Site Supervisor, combining classroom-based learning with on-the-job experience to gain a thorough understanding of the role.
 Typical elements include, the supervision of specialist contractors, the control of health and safety standards on construction projects, monitoring costings and progress reporting on construction projects.

 Variable start date, full-time - 1 day in College